Neuromorphic Computing

 Neuromorphic computing is developed for embodied AI

-New memory-based hardware better suited to implementing analogue spiking networks reaches commercial scale.
+More sophisticated models of neurons and a deeper understanding of plasticity rules boost the capabilities of neuromorphic architectures.
+Deep-learning AI models are increasingly adapted to work on neuromorphic hardware to take advantage of energy savings.
 Neuro-emulators carry out brain-scale simulations of bio-inspired architectures, advancing fundamental understanding of brain dynamics.
 Neuromorphic engineers understand how to combine algorithmic building blocks to accomplish complex tasks, and the approach becomes the dominant computing framework for embodied AI that works with sensory signals and motion control.
 Low-power neuromorphic edge devices are used to pre-process all kinds of sensor data.

 25-yearhorizon